apache/apisix-website/website/blog/2021/11/17/dapr-with-apisix.md

 <!--truncate-->

-This article will show you how to create an Apache APISIX controller by integrating Dapr, which will openly enable DAPR applications in the Kubernetes cluster.

 Essentially, the Apache APISIX controller will configure the same standard DAPR annotations to inject DAPRD sidecar.
 Exposing this sidecar allows external applications to communicate with applications in the cluster that have Dapr enabled.

 The following diagram shows the architectural flow of the actual project: